louisgv/a-jekyll-blog/_drafts/excite-publish-something-before-you-die.md

 `Opinion` varies by perspectives due to relativity.

-Pre-indexed Internet, these are several walls of thought:

-1. Searching to deep learning was not viable due to saturated resources
-2. Low level near-by-peers, connection with high level peer is slow
-3. People did not observe the world with a clear common vision
-4. Mass opinion sharing was impossible

-Post-indexed Internet, most issues above was solved.
-There is now a way to
+Thanks to the indexed web, learning through sheer research should have been obviously possible, if not because of those Academichoes who proposed a problem, while refuse to help fix it.
+The problem?
+The Internet is not a good source for knowledge.
+Or you peasant cannot read past the first result.

 Thus, to best leverage way to learn from search, is to look for `three` options.
 The truth is not generalized.
 The truth is formalized.
 Each person themselves embrace their own truth.